MetPX/sarracenia/doc/dd_post.1.rst

 **[-sum|--sum <string>]**

-All product posts include a checksum.
+All file posts include a checksum.
 It is placed in the amqp message header will have as an entry *sum* with default value 'd,md5_checksum_on_data'.
 The *sum* option tell the program how to calculate the checksum.
 It is a comma separated string.
 Valid checksum flags are ::